hdelva/fosite/thesis/report.md

 #### Branches

 Branches form the next layer and they are similar to the ones that are part of namespaces.
-A branch in the context of a namespace get initialized as an empty `HashMap<String, Mapping>`, and only stores changes.
+A branch in the context of a namespace gets initialized as an empty `HashMap<String, Mapping>`, and only stores changes.
 This sparse structure is possible because with namespaces you know exactly which elements have been changed -- they have a unique name.
 Collections don't have this luxury.
 Unless we absolutely know which element was changed, we have to assume the entire structure has been changed.
 This is why a collection's `Branch` contains a list of `(Path, Chain)` tuples, where every `Chain` is an entire "collection" in its own right.

 #### Frames

 A collection also has frames, which are similar to the ones in namespaces as well.
 The main difference is that collections currently don't have a notion of statis chambers.
-These can certainly be added to improve accuracy, but they are less impactful for collections as they would only have a noticeable benefit when analyzing heterogeneous collections together with broken control flow.
+These can certainly be added to improve accuracy, but they are less important for collections as they would only have a noticeable benefit when analyzing heterogeneous collections together with broken control flow.
 A `Frame` contains a list of branches, the path node that caused the branching, and the index of the active branch.

 #### Collections

 Collections are stacks of frames, just like namespaces.
 They also have a grow and a merge operation, but the implementations are slightly different.
 Growing still creates a new frame for every branch point, but it will copy the previously active branch's content into every branch of the new frame.
-Merging is done naively: the last frame gets popped, the paths of its content get augmented with the frame's cause node and then replace the contents of the branch that is now active.
+Merging is done naively: the last frame gets popped, the paths of its content gets augmented with the frame's cause node and then replaces the contents of the branch that is now active.
 A different approach could try to merge branches to the chunk level to avoid data redundancies, but this is a considerable challenge to implement.
 It might become necessary for large and complex files, but the current solution suffices for now.

 ### Operations